Interview with Ronald Hobbs

 RW: I’m curious to hear you say as much as you can about that.

-RW: If someone proposes that there is something beyond this automatic flow of associations, which is called thought, I find I don’t know much about that.
+RW: If someone proposes that there is something beyond this automatic flow of associations that's called thought, I find I don’t know much about that.
 I’m used to tapping into this automatic flow.

 RH: There’s this school of free association and some of these poems can be fun, but the poetic function—I pontificate—it’s either regenerative, or it’s excretory.
 But both functions are necessary.